maniaplanet/matchmaking-lobby/README.md

 -------------------------------------------
 Long story short : you should make a class that implement the interface `ManiaLivePlugins\MatchMakingLobby\Lobby\MatchMakers\MatchMakerInterface`

-We have built some classes to help you doing this.
+We have built some classes to help you do this.